 I’ve touched on this topic in some of my “blogging” blog posts before.
 I have about 20-30 posts that I never did this for.
 I’m now slowly going back and creating images for the posts that I could share on Pinterest.
 Pinterest Worthy Images are ones that may have text, your website name, vertical, and shows what the post is about.

 If you want to check out some of my images, I have a section on my Pinterest that is just for Hey It’s Camille Grey posts!
 You’ll be able to see some examples of how I create my Pinterest images.
 I use Canva for 99% of them!
-I like using their Pinterest Design which gives me inspiration on how to style my pins!
+I like using their Pinterest templates which gives me inspiration on how to style my pins!

 Practice Your Writing